 Like I said, mediocrity sucks.
 The time for action is now.

-14. What do you think of all the political happenings this year?
+14. What do you think of all the political happenings last year?

 15. Anything else on your mind?